dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 npx playwright test --headed
 ```

-Note that this command will use the bundled Electron browser when executing the tests headlessly.
-In the CI job these tests are executed in parallel using Chromium and Webkit.
+Note that each test will be executed in parallel using Chromium and Webkit as defined in playwright.config.ts.

 ### Accessibility Testing: